nambread/PyEverything/README.md

 Everything is a windows-based program that lets a user index and very quickly search on the order of millions of files.
 There is an SDK for the program, which is written in C.

-Everything-Python is exactly what the name suggests: Python bindings for the C functionality so that python scripters can leverage this extremely powerful service.
+PyEverything is exactly what the name suggests: Python bindings for the C functionality so that python scripters can leverage this extremely powerful service.

 ### Requirements
  1. Python 3.7 64-bit or later.